 - Home Support Services are operating as normal

-- The Horsham Regional Art Gallery is closed, while the doors are shut the gallery is presenting online exhibitions and other activities via their website: Horsham Regional Art Gallery
+- The Horsham Regional Art Gallery will re-open on Tuesday 1 December, while the doors are shut the gallery is presenting online exhibitions and other activities via their website: Horsham Regional Art Gallery

 - Horsham Regional Livestock Exchange is a critical service to help ensure food security.
 To ensure that sales can continue, Council needs to limit the attendance by non-essential people at the site.
 Access during the sale will be restricted to agents, buyers, transport operators, Council and its staff.
 The general public will not be able to attend, even if they are sellers at the sale.
 We are conscious that many regular attendees are in an age bracket that is potentially more vulnerable to the virus, and are taking this measure as a means of ensuring continuity of the sales